 What Is a Feeding Tube, and How Do I Get Insurance to Pay for One?

 There are a lot of misunderstandings out there about what is a feeding tube, why and how it is used, and how to obtain feeding tube supplies.
 In this article, we’ll go through the basics and must-know info surrounding feeding tubes.
+If you'd rather chat in person, give us at call at 855-879-2366.

 We have been providing patients with enteral feeding and nutrition supplies and helping our customers get covered by insurance since 1984.
 In this post, I’ll share what we’ve learned in all those years.